Laying on of hands: Anglicanism

 Laying on of hands is part of Anglican confirmation, anointing of the sick, and other parts of liturgy and pastoral offices.
 The rubric in the confirmation service requires the bishop to lay only one hand, symbolising that he has less spiritual authority than an apostle (who laid both hands).

-Roman Catholic Church
+Catholic Church

-In the Roman Catholic Church, the laying on of hands has been and continues to be used in some of the rites for the Seven Sacraments of the Catholic Church.
+In the Catholic Church, the laying on of hands has been and continues to be used in some of the rites for the Seven Sacraments of the Catholic Church.
 First, it is the essential gesture (or "matter") for the Sacrament of Holy Orders (diaconate, priesthood, and episcopacy).
 Second, it accompanies the anointing with Sacred Chrism in the Sacrament of Confirmation.
 Third, it is part of the ritual for the Sacrament of the Anointing of the Sick, taken after the command in the Epistle of James: "Is anyone among you sick?
 Let him call for the elders of the church, and let them pray over him, anointing him with oil in the name of the Lord" (James 5:14 ESV).